Driving systemic change in the criminal justice system

 Agree to abide by the conditions of membership set out in the CJA’s Memorandum and Articles of Association.

 Be a not-for-profit organisation.

-Not pose an unacceptable risk to the reputation or operation of the Criminal Justice Alliance.
+Not pose an unacceptable risk to the reputation or operation of the CJA.

-Organisations must submit an application for our Board of Trustees to consider at their quarterly meetings.
+Our Board of Trustees considers each application at their quarterly meetings.
 Meeting the above criteria does not guarantee membership.

 Annual Membership Fee

 Less than £50,000